 Throughout the year, Creative Science and Robotics encouraged me to think in terms of the design and engineering cycle.
 In addition to being a good break from academics, I really enjoyed being able to work with my hands in the construction of both robots and Creative Science projects. - Norman, J '16

-This course is offered to students in the senior school who are interested in capturing and chronicling the year in pictures and in print.
-The main focus of the yearbook and news team is to photograph academics, sports, fine arts and social activities and write news stories about school events for the website.
-The team is also responsible for editing reports from teachers, coaches and instructors.
-Students meet with their instructor three times a week, but much of their work is performed outside of these meeting times.
-Students interested in this course must be able to work independently and be willing to cover assignments outside of regular class time.
-Experience with and access to a digital camera of six mega pixels or better is required.
+This course is offered to students in grades 10-12 who are interested in capturing and chronicling a Brentwood school year in pictures and print.
+The Yearbook and Website News team photographs academics, sports, fine arts and other school activities and writes news stories about school events for the website.
+Students meet with their instructor three times a week, and some of their work is performed outside of these meeting times.
+Students interested in this course must be able to work independently to deadlines and be willing to cover assignments outside of regular class time.
+Experience with an SLR digital camera is an asset.

 Beginner Level/Intermediate level